 Touch screens have infiltrated our modern world in a big way.
-From the back of aeroplane seats to our favourite handheld devices, these touchable pieces of glass and plastic have opened up a whole new world of futuristic navigation, making the button a thing of the past.
+From the back of airplane seats to our favorite handheld devices, these touchable pieces of glass and plastic have opened up a whole new world of futuristic navigation, making the button a thing of the past.
 In the early days of the touch screen, before capacitive touch screens hit consumer markets, the resistive touch screen relied on precise mechanical pressure to make successful contact.
-Thus was born the touch screen pen, best known as a stylus pen.
+Thus was born the touch screen pen, best known as the stylus.

 Today, resistive touch screens are thought of as archaic technologies - inferior to their capacitive sister screens.
-With this shift, the very existence of the stylus has teetered in limbo.
+With this shift, the very existence of the touch screen stylus has teetered in limbo.

 There is a reason why Industry-leading companies like HP®, Apple, and Samsung continue to manufacture state-of-the-art touch screen pens.
 The benefits of using a stylus pen far outnumber the drawbacks.
-Let’s take a walk through some of the reasons why a stylus pen for touch screens should be next on your tech to-buy list.
+Let’s take a walk through some of the reasons why a touch screen pen should be next on your tech to-buy list.